Gamma-aminobutyric acid receptor subunit alpha-1

 Gamma-aminobutyric acid receptor subunit alpha-1 is a protein that in humans is encoded by the GABRA1 gene.

 GABA is the major inhibitory neurotransmitter in the mammalian brain where it acts at GABA-A receptors, which are ligand-gated chloride channels.
 Chloride conductance of these channels can be modulated by agents such as benzodiazepines that bind to the GABA-A receptor.
 At least 16 distinct subunits of GABA-A receptors have been identified.

 The GABRA1 receptor is the specific target of the z-drug class of nonbenzodiazepine hypnotic agents and is responsible for their hypnotic and hallucinogenic effects.
+The receptor also mediates the psychoactivity of muscimol, whose effects are qualitatively similar to those of Z-drugs.